Lecrapouille/TimedPetriNetEditor/README.md

 show(S.x0)

 # For more interaction with the (max,+) algebra see tutorials on the repository
 # of the MaxPlus package.
-For example: MP(3) * MP(2) will return MP(5).
+For example, MP(3) * MP(2) will return MP(5).
 ```

 ## Generate LaTeX and Graphviz figures

-The Petri net can be exported to LaTeX file or Graphviz file.
+The Petri net can be exported to a LaTeX file or Graphviz file.
 The application will
 ask you where to save the file.
-For LaTex a `.tex` file is create, you can compile
+For LaTex a `.tex` file is created, and you can compile
 it with a command like `latex LateX-gen.tex; dvipdf LateX-gen.dvi`.
 For Graphviz,
 you have to install an application for example for Linux:
 `sudo apt-get install xdot`.